bensbits91/browser-extension-angular/README.md

 4. **Try it out:**
    - Click the extension icon to open the popup
-   - Right-click on a page to see the context menu and highlight forms
+   - Right-click on a page to see the context menu and highlight inputs
-   - Use the popup to toggle dark mode and view detected forms
+   - Use the popup to toggle dark mode and view detected inputs

 ---